ukemp/ktor-mqtt/README.md

 What's currently missing:

-- Handling of MQTT sessions: the clean start flag is currently always set to `true`
 - Handling of `Authentication Method` and `Authentication Data` fields in the `CONNACK` message
 - Handling of the `Receive Maximum`, `Retain Available`, `Maximum Packet Size`, `Wildcard Subscription Available` `Shared Subscription Available` flags in the `CONNACK` message